lucmerceron/R3PI-Technical-Test/README.md

 The overall architecture is solid & well tested but I learnt [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes) on the spot so don't take example of the css implementation.

 This application is responsive and should be compatible with most modern browsers.

+## Know bugs

+The bottom bar can have a small shift to the right (from the center) when the scrollbar is visible and that the width of the screen is superior to 1024px.
+To correct it, we should detect the presence of the scrollbar, doing hacky stuff to measure its width (depends on browsers) and reduce that with a `calc` from the `translateX`.